 For foreign nationals, immigration permission is separate from tax or business registration.
 A bank account, IDU, platform profile, or local client contract does not by itself authorize a foreigner to work from Côte d’Ivoire or serve Ivorian clients.

 Yes.
 Freelancing is legal in Côte d’Ivoire when the activity is lawful, correctly structured, and properly documented.
-A person doing small independent projects may begin in their own name, but recurring commercial activity should be assessed for tax registration, business registration, professional licensing, invoicing, and CNPS implications.
+A person doing occasional independent projects may begin in their own name, but recurring commercial activity should be assessed for tax registration, business registration, professional licensing, invoicing, and CNPS independent-worker social-security implications.

 The practical dividing line is not only whether you call yourself a freelancer.
 If you sell services regularly, operate under a business name, sign business contracts, need a bank or payment-provider file, work with local enterprise clients, hire others, or apply for public/private procurement, formal registration becomes much more important.